-If you don’t have your hardware yet or just want to play with the throttle and see commands being sent to the log window, you can skip to the operation section.
+If you don’t have your hardware yet or just want to play with the throttle and see commands being sent to the log window, you can skip the part about connecting your Command Station.

 To get started, connect your Command Station to a computer that has a USB port and have a compatible browser installed.
-Use a USB serial cable from your computer to the serial connector on the Arduino.
-Click on the “index.html” or “exwebthrotle.html” file to load the webpage.
+Use a USB serial cable from your computer to the USB connector on the Arduino.
+Power everything up and put a loco on the MAIN track.

-To use the program, you can either click on the “Serial” dropodown button and select “Emulator” to run in emulator mode or after making sure your hardware is properly connected, select “Serial”
+To use the program, you can either click on the “Serial” dropdown button and select “Emulator” to run in emulator mode or after making sure your hardware is properly connected, select “Serial”.

 Next, click on the “Connect DCC++ EX” button.

 If you are in “emulator mode”, you can skip to the next step.
 When using the serial connection, if the program finds a compatible device, it will open a popup a window showing you a selection.
 It may show a line at the top such as “Arduino Mega 2560 (COM3)”.
 Your com port may vary.
 Click on your board to select it and then click the “Connect DCC++ EX” button.

 You should then be connected to the Command Station (CS) and should see the response from the CS in the log textbox of the debug console at the bottom of the throttle window.
 Make sure your debug console is open.
 If it isn’t, use the slider button in the lower left to open it.
 You can also open the DevTools window in your browser to see more developer logging.